-In accordance with its bylaws, the Company currently has five members on the Board.
+In accordance with its bylaws, the Company currently has six members on the Board.
 Directors are divided into three classes and are elected for staggered terms of three years each, with a term of office of one of the three classes of directors expiring each year.
-After this election, the terms of Class I, II and III directors will expire in 2023, 2021 and 2022, respectively.
+After this election, the terms of Class I, II and III directors will expire at the annual meetings of stockholders in 2026, 2024 and 2025, respectively.
 Each director will hold office for the term to which he is elected and until a successor is duly elected and qualifies.

-A Stockholder can vote for, or withhold his or her vote from, the nominees named below.
-In the absence of instructions to the contrary, it is the intention of the person named as proxy to vote such proxy FOR the election of the nominees named below.
+A Stockholder can vote for or against each nominee named below.
+In the absence of instructions to the contrary, it is the intention of the person named as proxy to vote such proxy FOR the election of each nominee named below.
 If a nominee should decline or be unable to serve as a director, it is intended that the proxy will be voted for the election of such person as is nominated by the Board as a replacement.
-The Board has no reason to believe that either nominee will be unable or unwilling to serve.
+The Board has no reason to believe that any nominees will be unable or unwilling to serve.